 You snuck your way right into my heart

 Not unlike the Mary Poppins example listed above — but with a lot more energy — this is how the 2013 stage adaptation of Charlie and the Chocolate Factory approaches the Interpretative Character of Willy Wonka (who is, after all, both a Mad Scientist and Reclusive Artist!).
-He's preoccupied with the business of the tour and showing off his wonders to the group, and outright frosty towards them much of the time.
+He's preoccupied with the business of the Golden Ticket tour and while proud to show off the wonders of his world, he's outright frosty towards the tour group much of the time.
 When the bad kids of the group destroy themselves via their vices — and despite his warnings — he is blithely indifferent.
 Finding the sweeter, warmer side of his personality is a matter of appreciating and understanding his unique way of thinking, especially in regards to artistic creation/invention.

 Ring Mao acts like this towards Irm, to the point where she acts as if their relationship never existed when she gets the slightest bit mad, despite the fact that she still cares about him.